MichaelCurrin/jekyll-gh-actions-quickstart/local-setup.md

----
-title: Set up locally
----
+# Local setup

 This project is **not** indended to be run locally with a dev server.

-But if you **do** want to run it locally, I recommend following instructions and set up steps as on this project.
+But, if you **do** want to run it locally, I recommend following instructions and set up steps as on this project.

 - [![MichaelCurrin - jekyll-blog-demo](https://img.shields.io/static/v1?label=MichaelCurrin&message=jekyll-blog-demo&color=blue&logo=github)](https://github.com/MichaelCurrin/jekyll-blog-demo)